rChrisb/holbertonschool-low_level_programming/search_algorithms/README.md

 ```
 -------------------------------------------------------
 ### <p align=center>`2.
 Big O #0`</p>
+What is the time complexity (worst case) of a linear search in an array of size n?
 -------------------------------------------------------
 ### <p align=center>`3.
 Big O #1`</p>
+What is the space complexity (worst case) of an iterative linear search algorithm in an array of size n?
 -------------------------------------------------------
 ### <p align=center>`4.
 Big O #2`</p>